Jo woke up, his eyes bleary and his head pounded from the night before.

 Splashing some water on his face, Jo decided to pull himself together.
 No more self-pity.
 It was the first of January after all, right?
 Time to make some changes.
 He went back into his bedroom, cleared up the half-eaten burger from his bedside table and headed off downstairs.

 Heading into his home office, Jo slumped into his chair and then attempted to log onto his computer.
 God damn it, what was his password again?
 Come on brain, engage!
 After a few failed attempts, his familiar desktop appeared, and he decided to check his email.
-It was the usual nonsense; alerts that his friends had posted some holiday picture that he couldn’t care less about, and a television internet company trying to get him to spend even more money by upgrading his package.
+It was the usual nonsense; alerts that his friends had posted a holiday picture that he couldn’t care less about, and a television internet company trying to get him to spend even more money by upgrading his package.
 Jo was just about to close his browser down when the title of one email grabbed his attention.

 New Year’s Resolution?
 Get fit with this free revolutionary app!

-Opening the email, Jo read with curiosity and scepticism.
+Opening the email, Jo read with curiosity and skepticism.
 The contents of the mail boldly stated that ‘this will be a New Year’s resolution that you will definitely stick to.
 Motivation guaranteed!
 Simply click on the link below to sign up!’
 He clicked on the link.
 What did he have to lose anyway, apart from his huge stomach?
 It was free, and getting something for free had to be good, right?

 Putting the kettle on, Jo reached for a cup and opened a jar of coffee.
 Out of the window, he could see his neighbour taking down their Christmas decorations.
 It was that time of year, the celebrations were over, and it was dark by 4:00 p.m.
 Jo sighed.
-The kettle finished boiling, and he finished making his drink, slurping it as he headed towards the medicine cabinet to get some painkillers.
+The kettle finished boiling and he finished making his drink, slurping it as he headed towards the medicine cabinet to get some painkillers.
 Aspirin.
 Was that all he had?
 Rummaging around he found some codeine; that would hit the spot.
 Perhaps this afternoon he would recover on the couch and watch some Netflix.
 That sounded like a plan.
 Tomorrow he would start his new health kick; it could wait one more day.

 Just as Jo was about to take the painkillers, his phone rang.
 Startled, he looked at the undisclosed number on the screen.
 Who would be ringing him today?
 Probably a damn PPI call.
 He answered the phone.